selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

 * `feature_gates` - (Optional) Represents a set of feature gate names to be enabled in a Kubernetes cluster.

-* `admission_controllers` - (Optional) Represents a set of feature gate names to be enabled in a Kubernetes cluster.
+* `admission_controllers` - (Optional) Represents a set of admission controllers names to be enabled in a Kubernetes cluster.

 ## Attributes Reference